Node.js CommonJS/ESM Interop: Edges and Dual Packages

 import greet from './greet.cjs';

-When an interop error is not obvious from the message alone, debug the split in a fixed order:
+When the error message is not enough, debug it in a fixed order.

 node --input-type=module --eval \

-The split between CJS and ESM is implemented by translators that let one loader present a module-shaped view to the other.
+Node does not merge CJS and ESM into one system.
+It uses translators so one loader can present a module-shaped view to the other.

-The order is important.
-Node first determines that the target file is CJS, then uses source-text analysis to find a best-effort list of named exports before the ESM namespace is linked.
-The namespace needs those export names early because ESM import bindings are established before evaluation.
-When the facade is evaluated, the CJS module runs through the CommonJS loader, populates module.exports, and Node copies the detected property values onto the ESM namespace.
+First, Node determines that the target is CJS.
+Then it scans the source text to find likely named exports.
+ESM needs those names before evaluation because imports are linked before code runs.
+Later, when the facade evaluates, the CJS module runs, fills module.exports, and Node places the detected property values onto the ESM namespace.

-The key point is that the ESM loader does not parse CJS source as ESM.
-It builds a facade from two pieces of information: export names discovered from CJS source text, and the module.exports value produced by CJS evaluation.
-That is why CJS loaded from ESM always has a default export pointing to module.exports, and current Node also includes a 'module.exports' marker for the same value.
-Detected named exports are copied values, not live bindings.
+That is why every CJS module imported from ESM has a default export pointing to module.exports.
+Current Node also includes a "module.exports" marker with the same value.
+Detected named exports are copied values, not live ESM bindings.

 cjs-module-lexer

-When the lexer fails to detect exports, the fallback is clean: the CJS module gets the default markers for module.exports, but no useful named exports.
-A dynamic namespace import simply lacks those names.
-A static named import for a missing name throws during module loading.
+When detection fails, the fallback is simple.
+The CJS module still exposes default and "module.exports", but useful named exports are missing.
+A dynamic namespace import will simply lack those properties.
+A static named import will throw during module loading.

 const ns = await import('./some-cjs-lib.cjs');